RoycejChan/LifeInvaderSocialMediaApp/README.md

 Keep collections of indivudal useres and sub collections of each user, storing the user's likes, posts, replies, etc.
 It stores and rerieves user-content, their profile pictures, and thier logins.

-## Lessons Learned and Final Thoughts:
+## Lessons Learned and Final Thoughts 🧠:

 Overall I am proud of the App I've coded, I've been able to implement good practices that I've missed on previous projects and also implemented new ones. ex.
 Reusable functions = reduced redundacy